/ Wednesday, March 1, 2023

 Already Lots Hapenning!

-It is for all these reasons that Outreach Canada has been developing a Diaspora Ministry focus including:
+It is for all these reasons that Outreach Canada’s Diaspora Ministries Team exists.
+We are focused broadly including:

 The call to faithful witness in the complexities of our context will require us to reconsider and relearn what it means to follow Jesus Christ in these days.